yuja/jj/docs/bookmarks.md

 fetched.
 If desired, you need to manually `jj bookmark track` them.
 This works well for repositories where multiple people work on a large number of bookmarks.

-The default can be changed by setting the config `git.auto-local-bookmark = true`.
+The default can be changed by setting the config `remotes.<name>.auto-track-bookmarks = "glob:*"`.
 Then, `jj git fetch` tracks every *newly fetched* bookmark with a local bookmark.
 Branches that already existed before the `jj git fetch` are not affected.
 This is similar to Mercurial, which fetches all its bookmarks (equivalent to Git's branches) by default.
+Similarly, all newly created local bookmarks will be marked as "tracked", preparing them to be pushed with the next `jj git push` command.
+See ["Automatic tracking of bookmarks"](config.md#automatic-tracking-of-bookmarks) for details.

 ## Bookmark updates